 If your dog has diabetes mellitus, a blood glucose curve is an essential part of evaluating his progress and health.
-Your veterinarian may ask you do a blood glucose for your pet at home for several reasons.
+Your veterinarian may ask you to do a blood glucose sample for your pet at home for several reasons.

 Reasons To Do a Blood Glucose Curve at Home